 If your teeth are crowded, your dentist may consider fitting you with orthodontic separators, more commonly called spacers.
-They are used in the beginning stages of your journey to a straighter smile.
-They’re typically placed during the second visit after you and your orthodontist have decided that braces are the best course of action.
+They are used in the beginning stages, usually during your second appointment, of your journey to a straighter smile.

 Spacers are used to slowly widen the gaps between your molars.
 If your teeth are crowded or overlapping, the orthodontist needs to create space where there is none.
 You can have between one and eight spacers put in place depending on how much space your teeth need to readjust.
 Spacers are used before your braces are put on to prepare your bite for reshaping.
 When your teeth are ready, the orthodontist will place a tooth brace, a molar band, or an expander, depending on what type of treatment you need.